Catiatto/StartingRoleSelection/README.md

 - command name, aliases, descripton and responses

 *IMPORTANT:* If you translate command names and/or aliases (except subcommands), make sure not to duplicate them.

+## Available roles
+Any role can be selected by their byte.
+Short names are numbers for SCP roles (f.e.
+096, 173) and nicknames for human classes (dboy, nerd, guard).

 ## Remote Admin Commands
 ### startingroleselection